open/close all folders

-Praetorian ArgonautA deeply troubled young boy who was tricked into joining the Academy due to his mother being mind controlled.
+Praetorian ArgonautA deeply troubled young boy who was tricked into joining the Academy due to his mother being Mind Controlled.

 - See PS238 students, under Ron.

-Lady Alexandra Von Fogg
+Lady Alexandria Von Fogg

 - Daddy's Little Villain: She seems to be following in her father's footsteps.